Sam-Osian/PFD-toolkit/docs/loader/load_reports.md

 ## Load live report data

 `load_reports()` is the quickest way to access PFD reports.
-While before, researchers would have to manually download reports one-by-one, this function allows users to immediately access all reports immediately.
+While before, researchers would have to manually download reports one-by-one, this function allows users to immediately access all reports.

 The function returns a pandas `DataFrame`, with each row representing an individual report and the columns representing the main report sections.